w3cping/credential-considerations/credentials-age-considerations.md

 ## Bias and efficacy

 * how effective for the specific use cases are age verification or identity attribution presentation technologies? if they aren't fully effective, what is the trade-off between their harms and efficacy?
-* what bias may be present in
+* what bias may be present?
 * how is remediation handled, when an estimate or presented characteristic is incorrect?

 ## Rigidity